abilian/abilian-developer-guide/intro.rst

 We are writing an `Employee Handbook` <http://en.wikipedia.org/wiki/Employee_handbook> for our current and future developers.

 This is a work in progress.
+Actually, what you are reading now is a very early draft.

 Even if it was "finished" at some point, it should still be updated at least twice a year to reflect the evolutions of our business and of our technology choices.